Can You Set A Minimum Purchase Amount For Credit & Debit Card Payments?

 Minimum Purchase Amount For Credit Cards

-In other words, the Federal government has effectively overruled the previous contractual limitations imposed by the credit card associations.
-Merchants are now free to set a minimum purchase requirement if they want to.
+Merchants are allowed to set a minimum purchase requirement for credit cards.
 As of this writing, the highest allowable minimum purchase requirement that merchants can set is $10.00.
-You’re free to set a lower requirement if you want to, but you cannot set a limit above this amount.
+You’re free to set a lower requirement, but you cannot set a limit above this amount.

 Minimum Purchase Amount For Debit Cards

 With few exceptions, the general rule is that you cannot impose a minimum purchase requirement for debit card transactions.
-The Amendment doesn’t prohibit the debit card associations from imposing their own restrictions on minimum purchases the way it does for credit cards.
-As you might expect, the card networks responded to this change in the law by immediately strengthening their prohibitions against minimum purchase requirements for debit cards.
+The Durbin Amendment doesn’t prohibit debit card associations from imposing their own restrictions on minimum purchases the way it does for credit cards.

 Considerations Before Implementing A Minimum Purchase Amount

-Just because you can set a minimum purchase amount doesn’t necessarily make it a great idea.
-Let’s take a look at some pros and cons.
+However, just because you can set a minimum purchase amount doesn’t necessarily make it a great idea.
+Let’s take a look at some pros and cons of minimum purchase amounts.

 Pros